One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Introduction

-Building on recent advances in tabular representation learning \citep{hollmann2023tabpfn, ye2025closer}, we propose a pre-trained transformer specifically designed for the tabular missing-data problem that produces accurate and fast zero-shot imputations.
-TabPFN is a pre-trained transformer model for supervised learning that performs well across a variety of domains without any fine-tuning \citep{hollmann2025accurate}.
-The team behind TabPFN created an imputation method in their \texttt{tabpfn-extensions} Python package by using the TabPFN model in iterative column-wise imputation (available on GitHub\footnote{\url{https://github.com/PriorLabs/tabpfn-extensions/blob/main/src/tabpfn_extensions/unsupervised/unsupervised.py}}).
+While Rubin's framework characterizes how missingness relates to the underlying data-generating process, it largely treats the missingness indicators for each variable as conditionally independent across entries.
+Recent work on structured missingness argues that, especially in large-scale multi-source datasets, missingness itself can exhibit rich multivariate structure that is not captured by the standard \mcar/\mar/\mnar taxonomy.
+In particular, \cite{mitra2023learning} introduces structured missingness as an umbrella term for mechanisms in which missingness follows systematic patterns. \cite{jackson2023completecharacterisationstructuredmissingness} provides a complementary characterization that accounts for dependencies among missingness indicators across variables.
+We incorporate structured missingness by testing on 11 \mnar patterns.

-The starting point of this work is a comprehensive evaluation of pre-existing methods, and we do so by building a new benchmark, \benchmark, consisting of several real-world OpenML datasets and realistic missingness patterns induced on them.
-Next, we leverage the TabPFN architecture to introduce a new method, \method, to achieve state-of-the-art-performance on this benchmark.
-More specifically, our contributions can be summarized as follows:
+Previous work typically introduced new missingness patterns within these categories and proposed pattern-specific solutions.
+For instance, \cite{agarwal2023causal} proposed a nearest neighbor-based matrix completion method specifically designed for a block-wise \mnar pattern.
+We instead develop a single method to perform well across diverse patterns and data domains by building on TabPFN, a popular tabular foundation model for supervised learning.

+TabPFN is a pre-trained transformer model for supervised learning that performs well without any fine-tuning \citep{hollmann2025accurate}.
+The team behind TabPFN created an imputation method in their \texttt{tabpfn-extensions} Python package by using the TabPFN model in iterative column-wise imputation, denoted here as Col-TabPFN (available on GitHub\footnote{\url{https://github.com/PriorLabs/tabpfn-extensions/blob/main/src/tabpfn_extensions/unsupervised/unsupervised.py}}).
+However, when evaluated on our new benchmark \benchmark, consisting of $42$ real-world small OpenML datasets and $13$ missingness patterns, Col-TabPFN's imputation approach shows low accuracy and slow runtime.
 We improve on this approach by introducing a new entry-wise featurization (EWF), allowing parallel prediction of each missing value using TabPFN's model, denoted EWF-TabPFN.
-To further improve on TabPFN's model for missing data imputation, we train a new underlying model, \method, to better fit this class of tasks, outperforming fine-tuning TabPFN (shown in \cref{sec:empirical}).
-Finally, we adaptively ensemble EWF-TabPFN’s and TabImpute’s predictions, denoted \methodPlus, to achieve state-of-the-art results in imputation accuracy on our comprehensive benchmark.
+To improve on EWF-TabPFN, we train a new underlying model specifically designed for tabular data imputation, \method, to better fit this class of tasks, achieving the results shown in \cref{fig:results} and \cref{tab:normalized_negative_rmse_by_pattern}.